UK Prime Minister Orders New Virus Lockdown for England

 Full coverage of the COVID-19 outbreak and how it impacts you

-Under the new rules, which are set to come into effect as soon as possible, primary and secondary schools and colleges will be closed for face to face learning except for the children of key workers.
+From Tuesday, primary and secondary schools and colleges will be closed for face to face learning except for the children of key workers and vulnerable pupils.
 University students will not be returning until at least mid-February.
+People were told to work from home unless it's impossible to do so, and leave home only for essential trips.

 All nonessential shops and personal care services like hairdressers will be closed, and restaurants can only operate takeout services.

-The U.K. has seen an alarming surge in coronavirus cases in recent weeks as public health officials struggle to control the spread of a new variant of COVID-19 that is more contagious than previous variants.
-Authorities have recorded more than 50,000 new infections a day since passing that milestone for the first time on Dec.
+Large areas of England were already under tight restrictions as officials try to control an alarming surge in coronavirus cases in recent weeks, blamed on a new variant of COVID-19 that is more contagious than existing variants.
+Authorities have recorded more than 50,000 new infections daily since passing that milestone for the first time on Dec.
 29. On Monday, they reported 407 virus-related deaths to push the confirmed death toll total to 75,431, one of the worst in Europe.

 The U.K.'s chief medical officers warned that without further action, “there is a material risk of the National Health Service in several areas being overwhelmed over the next 21 days.”

-Hours earlier, Scottish leader Nicola Sturgeon also imposed a lockdown in her nation until the end of January.
+Hours earlier, Scotland's leader, Nicola Sturgeon, also imposed a lockdown there with broadly similar restrictions from Tuesday until the end of January.

-Beginning Tuesday, people in Scotland will be required to stay at home except for essential reasons, to help ease the pressure on hospitals and intensive care units, Sturgeon said.
-Under the new rules, people can go out for exercise but can only meet one person from another household.
-Schools will remain closed until February, except for children of key workers and those in social care.

 “I am more concerned about the situation we face now than I have been at any time since March last year,” Sturgeon said in Edinburgh.

-Scotland, which controls its own health policy under the U.K.'s system of devolved government, has often imposed stricter coronavirus restrictions than those in England.

-The announcements come on the day U.K. health authorities began putting the Oxford-AstraZeneca vaccine into arms around the country, fueling hopes that life may begin returning to normal by the spring.
+The announcements came on the day U.K. health authorities began putting the Oxford-AstraZeneca vaccine into arms around the country, fueling hopes that life may begin returning to normal by the spring.

+“The weeks ahead will be the hardest yet but I really do believe that we’re entering the last phase of the struggle," Johnson said.

 Britain has secured the rights to 100 million doses of the Oxford-AstraZeneca vaccine, which is cheaper and easier to use than some of its rivals.
 In particular, it doesn’t require the super-cold storage needed for the Pfizer vaccine.

 The new vaccine will be administered at a small number of hospitals for the first few days so authorities can watch out for any adverse reactions.
-But the NHS said hundreds of new vaccination sites — including local doctors’ offices — will open later this week, joining the more than 700 vaccination sites already in operation.
+Officials said hundreds of new vaccination sites — including local doctors’ offices — will open later this week, joining the more than 700 vaccination sites already in operation.

-A “massive ramp-up operation” is now underway in the vaccination program, Johnson said.
+A “massive ramp-up operation” is now underway, Johnson said.
+The goal was that by mid-February, some 13 million people in the top priority groups — care home residents, all those over 70 years old, frontline health and social workers, and those deemed extremely clinically vulnerable — will be vaccinated, he said.

+Brian Pinker, an 82-year-old dialysis patient, received the first Oxford-AstraZeneca shot early Monday at Oxford University Hospital.

 But aspects of Britain’s vaccination plan have spurred controversy.